How to Tips to Start a Diabetes Meal Plan

-How many calories do you currently eat per day?
-For a few days, keep track of everything you eat and drink, weigh and measure the amounts of foods you eat, look at food labels, look up the calorie and nutrient counts of restaurant foods, and record the calories and other nutrients of concern, such as saturated fat and sodium.
+First, start by figuring out how many calories you currently eat per day.
+For a few days, keep track of everything you eat and drink.
+Look at food labels, ask for the calorie and nutrient counts of restaurant foods, and record the number of calories, carbs and other nutrients of concern, such as saturated fat and sodium.
 Helpful websites and apps, like MyFitnessPal, make tracking easy.
 If this feels overwhelming, a registered dietitian or diabetes educator can help you tally it all up.
 This exercise will help you establish whether or not you're eating more calories than you need, which will then help to determine your calorie and carb goals for meal planning.

 One way to think about your caloric intake is to imagine it like a "budget" where you "spend" your calories on food.
 The important thing is to spend your calories on food choices that will invest in your well being, not on items that will bankrupt your long-term health.
 In other words, fill your calorie requirements with nutrient-rich foods rather than nutrient-poor foods.